Do You Need To Be a Good Skier To Heli-Ski?

 Heli-Skiing has continued to top the list of the ‘must do’ winter holiday throughout 2017, however how many of us actually know what Heli Skiing is?
 And for those who do, what level skier do you need to be to Heli Ski?

 Heli Ski specialist, Charlie Brooksbank at The Oxford Ski Company has answered a few frequently asked questions.
+You might also think about downloading a skiing app.

 What exactly does Heli Skiing entail?